chetas11/Zomato_Clone/README.md

 #### Description: Clone of Zomato website using the zomato api

 #### What can you do -
-- fetch all the Restaurants
+- Fetch all the Restaurants
 - Search according to your location
-- get all information about Restaurants
+- Get all information about Restaurants

 #### Check out the working example: https://zomato-clone-chetas11.netlify.app/